Meghan Musso, Sarah Pedersen, and Sandy Wang

-Despite our country’s obsession with weight and appearance, most people who are medically overweight don’t realize it.
-Although 39% of adults responding to a 2006 survey said they believe they are overweight, the actual number of overweight people in America, according to the National Institutes of Health (NIH), is much larger.
-At the time of the survey, about 60% of Americans age 20 and older were overweight or obese.
-According to the latest Center for Disease Control (CDC) National Health and Nutrition Evaluation Survey, 34.2% of Americans age 20 and older are overweight, 33.8% are obese (meaning overweight enough to be at high risk for health problems), and 5.7% are extremely obese (meaning that they at even higher risk of developing health problems).
+Despite our country’s obsession with weight and appearance, most people who are overweight based on medical standards don’t realize it.
+According to the Center for Disease Control (CDC), more than two-thirds of Americans age 20 or older are overweight or obese: 34% are overweight, 35% are obese (meaning overweight enough to be at high risk for health problems), and an additional 6% are extremely obese (meaning that they are at even higher risk of developing health problems).

-What we’re talking about isn’t annoying “love-handles” or a body that doesn’t match the supermodels we see in magazines.
-Instead, we’re talking about a condition that significantly threatens health, well-being, and longevity.
-Our collective weight problem is so bad that only cigarette smoking causes more preventable deaths in America than obesity does.
+What we’re talking about isn’t “love-handles” or a body that doesn’t match the supermodels we see in magazines.
+Instead, we’re talking about weight that significantly threatens health, well-being, and longevity.
+Only cigarette smoking causes more preventable deaths in America than obesity does.
 That means that approximately 300,000 deaths each year are directly or indirectly related to obesity.

 For more information on patterns of obesity and overweight in America, visit the CDC website.

 Assessing Body Composition: BMI and Waistline Measurements